justintmoore/osTicket-post-installation-config/README.md

 <br>
 <br>
 <strong><p align="center">
     We have successfully downloaded, installed, osTicket.
 We have configured users, and agents.
 Here on out, we can play around with osTicket, creating tickets, observing ticket lifecycles, deny permissions, the sky is the limit!
-Thank you for following along@
+Thank you for following along!
 </p></strong>